A Comprehensive Survey on Generative Diffusion Models for Structured Data: Conclusion

 \section{Conclusion}

 The generative diffusion models have verified themselves by exhibiting remarkable performance across diverse applications, and also have shown excellent performance on structured data.
-However, the current research on the generative diffusion models for the structured data has not been as actively pursued as in other data modalities.
-To attract attention and advance this field, we provide a comprehensive survey on generative diffusion models for structured data.
-First, we provide a brief introduction on the underlying theory of score-based diffusion models.
-Thereafter, we present a succinct review of mostly all existing literature, categorising them by data-driven general tasks and domain-specific applications.
-Finally, we describe current challenges and promising directions for future research.
-We hope this survey serves as a useful guide for those interested in this field, thereby fostering further research and advancement in the area.
+However, current research on generative diffusion models specifically tailored for structured data has not received active attention, compared to the other data modalities.
+To facilitate exploration and advancement in this field, we provide a comprehensive survey on generative diffusion models for structured data.
+Our survey encompasses a brief introduction to the underlying theory of score-based diffusion models, followed by a concise review of existing literature categorized into data-driven general tasks and domain-specific applications.
+Additionally, we discuss current challenges and outline potential research directions for the future.
+We hope that this survey will serve as a valuable guide for those interested in this field, thereby fostering further research and advancement in the area.

 \appendixpage \addappheadtotoc

 \begin{appendices}